tabcat/dynamic-content/ARTICLE.md

 ---

 The main contribution is the novel use of Provider Records.
-Instead of pointing from a CID to peerIDs of nodes hosting that content, the records point from a Dynamic-Content ID to IPNS names.
+Instead of pointing from a CID to peerIDs of nodes hosting that content, the records tie Dynamic-Content IDs to IPNS names.
 The resulting IPNS names each resolve to the latest CID of a device's local replica.

-All of this can happen without knowing any previous collaborators, or needing them to be online as long as their replica data is kept available via a pinner.
+All possible without knowing any previous collaborators or needing them to be online as long as their replica data is kept available via a pinner.

 If you are familiar with publishing Provider Records to the DHT, *you may have spotted a problem here*.
-The problem has to do with a check DHT servers do when receiving an `ADD_PROVIDER` query.
-This is addressed in [Roadblocks and Workarounds](#roadblocks-and-workarounds).
+The source of the problem is a check DHT servers do when receiving an `ADD_PROVIDER` query, addressed in [Roadblocks and Workarounds](#roadblocks-and-workarounds).

 <img src="https://raw.githubusercontent.com/tabcat/dynamic-content/master/.assets/dynamic-content-diagram.png" width="333">